jukebox-io/jukebox-deprecated/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Bug Report**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is

 **Priority**
-Eg. High, Medium, or Low priority
+Priority of this bug